Jihad: Hadith

-Ibn Nuhaas also cited a hadith from Musnad Ahmad ibn Hanbal, where Muhammad states that the highest kind of jihad is "The person who is killed whilst spilling the last of his blood" (Ahmed 4/144).
+Ibn Nuhaas cited a hadith from Musnad Ahmad ibn Hanbal, where Muhammad stated that the highest kind jihad is "The person who is killed whilst spilling the last of his blood" (Ahmed 4/144).
+Muhammad also said, “I cannot find anything” as meritorious as jihad; he further likened jihad to “praying ceaselessly and fasting continuously”.
+Muhammad said that “if it were not a hardship for the Muslims, I would never idle behind from a raiding party going out to fight in the path of Allah....
+I [would] love to raid in the path of Allah and be killed, to raid again and be killed, and to raid again and be killed”.
+Muhammad also said that "Lining up for battle in the path of Allah [jihad] is worthier than 60 years of worship".
+Muhammad claimed that any Muslim who refused to fight in jihad “will be tortured like no other sinful human” in hell with confirmation from Qur'an 8:15-16.
+In another hadith Muhammad said, “the sword wipes away all sins” and “being killed in the path of Allah washes away impurity”.

-According to another hadith, supporting one's parents is also an example of jihad.
-It has also been reported that Muhammad considered performing hajj well to be the best jihad for Muslim women.
+According to another hadith, supporting one's parents is an example of jihad.
+It has been reported that Muhammad considered performing hajj well to be the best jihad for Muslim women.

 The hadith emphasize jihad as one of the means to Paradise.
-All sins (except debt) would be forgiven for the one dies in it.
+All sins (except debt) would be forgiven for the one who dies in it.
 Participation in jihad had to be voluntary and intention must be pure, for jihad is only waged for the sake of God not for material wealth.
 On the contrary, jihad required man to put both his life and wealth at risk.
-Jihad is ranked as one of the highest good deeds; according to one hadith it is the third best deed after prayer and being good to one's parents.
+Jihad is ranked as one of the highest good deeds; according to one hadith it is the third-best deed after prayer and being good to one's parents.
 One hadith exempts military jihad on men whose parents are alive, as serving one's parents is considered a superior jihad.

-Greater and Lesser jihad
+Greater and lesser jihad

-Jihad has traditionally been divided into "greater jihad" (inner struggle against sinful behavior) and "lesser jihad" (military sense).
+Tradition distinguishes the "greater jihad" (inner struggle against sinful behavior) from the "lesser jihad" (military sense).
 Early Islamic thought considered non-violent interpretations of jihad, especially for those Muslims who could not partake in warfare in distant lands.
-Most classical writings use the term jihad in the military sense.
-The tradition differentiating between the “greater and lesser jihad” is not included in any of the authoritative compilations of Hadith.
+Most classical writings use the term "jihad" in the military sense.
+The tradition differentiating between the "greater and lesser jihad" is not included in any of the authoritative compilations of Hadith.
 In consequence, some Islamists dismiss it as not authentic.

 The most commonly cited hadith for "greater jihad" is: